 I am a Senior Lecturer (Assistant Professor) in the Department of Economics at University of Melbourne.
 I am also an affiliate with the SoDa Labs at Monash University and the SPIRES Lab at the Yale School of the Environment.
 I was previously a Harvard Academy Scholar at the Harvard Academy for International and Area Studies (AY 23/24).
 I received my PhD in political science from the University of California, San Diego in 2021.
 My research lies at the intersection of political economy, environmental economics and development economics.

-My research has been published in the Journal of Urban Economics and PNAS.
+My research has been published in PNAS, the Journal of Urban Economics, and the Journal of Environmental Economics and Management.
 While at UCSD, I was an affiliated student with the Big Pixel Initiative at UCSD and an IGCC fellow.
 My work has been funded by the CSSN at Brown University, the World Bank, the International Growth Center, the International Center at UCSD, CILAS and the Tinker Fund.

 Prior to beginning my PhD, I worked as a research economist at the Chilean Antitrust Agency, Fiscalía Nacional Económica.
 I received a BA degree and Masters in Economics from the Pontificia Universidad Católica de Chile.